keras-team/keras-io/guides/md/serialization_and_saving.md

 <div class="k-default-codeblock">
 ```
-WARNING: Logging before flag parsing goes to stderr.
-W0428 19:49:12.318137 4476224960 load.py:128] No training configuration found in save file, so the model was *not* compiled.
+W0507 13:36:53.397202 4505298368 load.py:128] No training configuration found in save file, so the model was *not* compiled.
 Compile it manually.

-Original model: <__main__.CustomModel object at 0x13b4a6150>
+Original model: <__main__.CustomModel object at 0x14a4da510>
-Loaded model: <tensorflow.python.keras.saving.saved_model.load.CustomModel object at 0x14aaa3090>
+Loaded model: <tensorflow.python.keras.saving.saved_model.load.CustomModel object at 0x14ae38790>

 ```
 </div>
 As seen in the example above, the loader dynamically creates a new model class that acts like the original model.

 ### Keras H5 format